HighGround has pioneered Rural Weeks as the place to start your Life Beyond the Military – Outdoors.

 What happens during a Rural Week?

-College staff and outside presenters, all subject matter experts, will guide you through an introduction to their area of expertise with information about what careers in each sector are best suited to ex-military people and the training and qualifications needed.
+College staff and outside presenters will introduce you to their area of expertise with information about what careers in each sector are best suited to ex-military people and the training and qualifications needed.

-During the Rural Week, we invite ex-military people who are now working in the land-based sector to come and talk to us in the evenings and share their experiences of transition and their contacts – it’s not what you know, but who!
+We also invite ex-military people who are now working in the land-based sector to come and talk to us in the evenings and share their experiences of transition and their contacts.
+It’s not what you know, but who!

 What happens after Rural Week?